Skip to main content

 The Glycemic Load (GL) takes this concept a step further by considering the amount of carbohydrate in a typical serving of that food.
 It provides a more complete picture of a food’s real-world impact on blood sugar.
 A food can have a high GI but a low GL if it contains very little carbohydrate per serving, like watermelon.

 Conversely, a food with a moderate GI can have a high GL if consumed in large quantities.
-Focusing on a diet with a lower overall is a powerful strategy for maintaining stable blood sugar and improving insulin sensitivity.
+Focusing on a diet with a lower overall glycemic load is a powerful strategy for maintaining stable blood sugar and improving insulin sensitivity.

-When is high, the body’s cells are highly responsive to the insulin signal.
+When insulin sensitivity is high, the body’s cells are highly responsive to the insulin signal.
 A small amount of insulin is sufficient to effectively clear glucose from the blood.
 When we repeatedly bombard the system with high-GL foods, the cells become desensitized.
 They begin to ignore the constant shouting of insulin.

 This state is known as insulin resistance.
-The pancreas attempts to compensate by producing even more insulin to get the message through, leading to chronically high levels of both glucose and insulin in the blood—a condition called hyperinsulinemia.
+The pancreas attempts to compensate by producing even more insulin to get the message through, leading to chronically high levels of both glucose and insulin in the blood ∞ a condition called hyperinsulinemia.
 This state is a precursor to numerous metabolic disorders and profoundly impacts overall health and well-being.

 Intermediate